helios-pixel/helios-pixel/README.md

 * ✉️  You can contact me at [pravintiwade@outlook.com](mailto:pravintiwade@outlook.com)
 * 🧠  I'm learning Express.js, Typescript and a few other things..
 * 🤝  I'm open to collaborating on anything thats innnovative and you need a helping hand with!!
-* ⚡  I love playing games Minecraft is one of my favorite :), theres that creative knack again
+* ⚡  I love playing games, Minecraft is one of my favorite :), theres that creative knack again

 ### Skills